ti9327/WCBClient/README.md

 WCBStream stream(2, 1);   // → WCB2, serial port 1
 ```

 Sends raw bytes directly to one specific WCB's serial port using `sendRaw()`.
-The receiving WCB writes the bytes to that port without any special Kyber configuration — it just works.
+The receiving WCB writes the bytes straight to the requested port — **`?KYBER,REMOTE` is not required**.
+The Kyber Remote flag is only checked on the broadcast path (target 98); the unicast path (target 97) ignores it entirely and writes unconditionally to whatever port number is in the packet.

 Unicast is perfectly acceptable for low-frequency operations like triggering a `RestartScript` on a known target, but for continuous servo streaming broadcast will give noticeably better performance.
 Use unicast when:

 - You need to target one specific WCB:port and broadcast is not an option
 - You are sending infrequent commands (script triggers, one-shot moves) rather than a continuous stream